adi-ben-yehuda/KNN-with-server-clients/README.md

 The server sends a menu to the client.
 The client prints it to the console.
 The options in the menu are:
 #### Option 1 - upload files:
-The user will be given a option to type a path of a local csv file on his computer, and after pressing enter the client will send the contents of the file to the server.
-At the end of sending, the server will send back to the client a message "upload complete."
+The user will be given the option to type a path of a local CSV file on his computer.
+Then, the client will send the contents of the file to the server.
+After it, the server will send back to the client a message "upload complete."
 If the path is invalid, "input invalid" will be printed.
-This process will be repeated twice, when the first time you receive a file for training the classifier and the second time a file for his exam.
+This process will be repeated twice when the first file is for training the classifier and the second file is for his exam.

 #### Option 2 - algorithm settings:
 The server will send the current classifier parameter values which is the K parameter value and the current distance meter.